100 Albums That Rocked My World (1960–2020)

 This is my subjective take and not designed as a general greatest albums list, so don’t get mad.
 Have fun with it – I certainly did.

-Ornette Coleman The Shape of Jazz to Come (Atlantic, 1959)
+Ornette Coleman Free Jazz (Atlantic, 1961)

 Eric Dolphy Out to Lunch!
 (Blue Note, 1964)